SteveJustin1963/tec-SCOPE/README.md

 ![](https://github.com/SteveJustin1963/tec-SCOPE/blob/master/pics/3-23-2.png)

 The Rotary Encoder HN3806-AB is a device that is used to measure the rotational speed, angle, acceleration, and length of an object.
 It generates 600 pulses per revolution and has a green A phase, white B phase, red Vcc power +, and black V0.
 It is powered by a DC5-24V power source and has a shaft size of 613mm.
-The encoder has a size of 3835.5mm and an output of AB 2phase rectangular orthogonal pulses.
+The encoder has a size of 3835.5mm and an output of AB 2 phase rectangular orthogonal pulses.
 It has a maximum mechanical speed of 5000 R/min and a response frequency of 0-20KHz.
-The encoder comes with a 1.5 meter cable and should not have its AB 2phase output directly connected to VCC to avoid damaging the output triode.
+The encoder comes with a 1.5 meter cable and should not have its AB 2 phase output directly connected to VCC to avoid damaging the output triode.
 It is suitable for use in intelligent control and various displacement measurement applications.

 I need to add a Timing Belt Drive Pulley to its 6mm shaft. will construct a wood wheel and invert a drive pulley with the teeth facing out so the drive pulley can interface with it